 You can forgive cyber security leadership for relying more heavily than most on this top-down formula.
 Much of the culture of the cyber security professional community is a hand-me-down from military and law enforcement culture that shaped the early careers of many in cyber security leadership positions.

-In those highly-esteemed, professional communities, top-down leadership and strict governance works.
+In those highly-esteemed, professional communities, top-down leadership and strict governance work.
 Subordinates are recruited, trained and promoted largely on the basis of their willingness to follow orders with precision.
-Top-down change initiation and execution works quite effectively when you have people who are predisposed to follow top-down directions.
+Top-down change initiation and execution work quite effectively when you have people who are predisposed to follow top-down directions.

 But most corporations don’t hire for process-discipline orientation as a top priority.

 Accordingly, it’s far more difficult to influence a person’s behaviour to change by top-down organisational governance if elements of that governance, or the approach of a compliance initiative, conflict with the basic cultural norms instilled in an individual during childhood.
-Our parents and/or early care givers invest in us values, habits and we live through other experiences that shape our internal compass, long before we ever pledge our allegiance to our first employee handbook.
+Our parents and/or early caregivers invest in our values, habits and we live through other experiences that shape our internal compass, long before we ever pledge our allegiance to our first employee handbook.